 Università Commerciale Luigi Bocconi: Milan

-Fall semester: September to December
+Fall semester: mid September to mid December

-Spring semester: January to July*
+Spring semester: mid February to late May*

 Program dates include an optional 4-week Italian crash course that takes place prior to the start of each semester.